sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-commands/source-data-read.md

 ## Description

-Use the source data read command to query a source in IdentityNow and return a set of data.
+Use the source data read command to query a source in Identity Security Cloud and return a set of data.
 This data is typically used to populate a dropdown menu for selection purposes.
-This functionality is typically useful for IdentityNow forms, but it can be used for any type of implementation that requires you to get other information from a source, information that is not normally retrieved from identites or entitlements.
+This functionality is typically useful for Identity Security Cloud forms, but it can be used for any type of implementation that requires you to get other information from a source, information that is not normally retrieved from identites or entitlements.

 This is a simple example of the source data read command.
 It is implemented to retrieve the base ID name.
 The `sourceDataKey` is required, the ```source data read``` command should return it.